Performance Breakdown

 - 12-inch hair: 97%

-The V15S Submarine was excellent, picking up 100% in four of the five experiments and still getting 97% with 12-inch hair.
+The V15S Submarine performed excellently, achieving 100% accuracy in four of the five experiments and maintaining 97% accuracy with 12-inch hair.

-You could see strands of hair wrapped on the brush, but the score is above average, considering the length.
+You could see strands of hair wrapped around the brush, but the score is above average, considering the length.

 Mopping Tests

-One of the biggest aspects that will make or break the V15S is how its “Submarine” wet-dry nozzle performs.
+One of the most significant aspects that will make or break the V15S is how its “Submarine” wet-dry nozzle performs.

 I’ve seen the advertorials showing how this tool is supposed to be efficient at picking wet messes.

-But after testing it extensively, there’s one fundamental issue with it – the lack of a sealed dirty water container that other wet-dry cordless vacuums have.
+However, after extensive testing, a fundamental issue becomes apparent – the lack of a sealed, dirty water container, a feature found in other wet-dry cordless vacuums.

 This omission is significant because it limits storage for the debris and liquid it collects.